• Skip to primary navigation

 strawberry rose cupcakes

 These strawberry rose cupcakes start with my favorite vanilla cupcake base.
 It is light and fluffy and holds up well to fillings.
 I added a note of lemon in the cupcakes to balance and brighten the flavors of the strawberries and the rose.
-The cupcakes are topped with an easy, creamy American buttercream frosting with a beautiful balance of vanilla and rose.
+The cupcakes are topped with an easy, creamy vanilla buttercream frosting with a beautiful balance of vanilla and rose.
 I recommend going slow when using the rose water.
 It is very strong, some brands stronger than others.
 Start with less than what the recipe needs and slowly work your way up.
 You don’t want to feel as though you are eating grandma’s soap.
 I added a touch of strawberry preserves into the frosting just for the color.
 It doesn’t really add much flavor to the frosting.
+If you want more strawberry flavor, use strawberry frosting as the base.

 strawberry rose cupcakes